dorjeys3/Walmart_proj/README.md

 Overall, the F1 score for all the models scored fairly well.
 The reason I chose F1 score as a metric is because it takes both percision and recall into account.
 ![findings](images/f1score.png)

 Since I want to be able to suggest Walmart's Marketing Team the features that customer's seem to be basing their recommendation, we would want to use the most interpretable model.
 In this case, I use the Logistic Regression's coefficients to get the important features.
-We discover that Fruit Of The "Loom" brand, "Inner" wear, "warmer" products and 'sneakers" seem to be some of the features that tend to lead customers to recommened the item.
-This might because the products were scraped towards the winter months.
+I discover that "comfort", "comfortable" and topic 6, generated from LDA model, seem to be some of the features that tend to lead customers to recommened the item.

 ![findings](images/log_coef_feats.png)
 ![findings](images/grid_tree.png)